PuertoJA/Ejs_Implementation_Control_Methods/README.md

 ## Ejs_Implementation_Control_Methods

-### The file LABORATORIO VIRTUAL IMC.xml On this repository, the Ejs, Internal Model Control Laboratry, is avalaible.
+### The file LABORATORIO VIRTUAL IMC.xml on this repository contains the Ejs-implementation of Internal Model Control Laboratry.
 To run this simulation please donwload and install EJS EJS_4.3.6_120219.zip version on:

 https://www.um.es/fem/EjsWiki/Main/PreviousReleases